 With a new baby and a toddler in tow, Mrs ATWWAH shares her top tips on travelling in the car with children.

-Ask any parent for their most stressful travel stories and at least one tale will involve motorway travel.
-Long car journeys in the UK are not much fun when there are no children in the car, let alone when there are.
-With both mine and Mr ATWWAH's parents living at least 200 miles away from us, time in the car with children has become part of our weekends.
+Ask any parent for their most stressful travel stories and at least one tale will involve car travel.
+Long car journeys are not much fun when there are no children in the car, let alone when there are.
+With both mine and Mr ATWWAH’s parents living at least 200 miles away from us, time in the car with children has become part of our weekends.
 So, here are a few tips on how to make time in the car as stress-free as possible.

 When your child’s car seat is rear facing, buy a mirror that you can position on the back seat, which will enable you to see them at a glance through your rear view mirror.
 When they are awake, babies also enjoy seeing themselves in it, so it will keep them entertained too.